aminullah6264/COVID19/README.md

 # COVID19

 This repository is under review and construction and the paper is in peer review process.
-It will be released ASAP.
+It will be released when the article is accpeted.